How We Evaluated These Tools

 - No ads shown to students - clean, distraction-free experience on mobile.

-If you upgrade to Pro ($3.99/mo), you get unlimited players, custom branding, advanced analytics with per-question breakdowns, CSV import, and LTI integration for learning management systems.
+If you upgrade to Pro (from $3.25/mo billed annually, $39/yr - or $3.99/mo cancel anytime), you get unlimited players, custom branding, advanced analytics with per-question breakdowns, CSV import, and LTI integration for learning management systems.
 But the free tier alone covers most classroom needs.

 Start Free with Sheelon

-50 players, 10 question types, AI generation — all free.
+50 players, 3 question types (multiple choice, true/false, type answer), AI generation with auto-explanations - all free.
+Pro unlocks the remaining 7 question types for $39/year.
 Join the teachers switching to a smarter quiz platform.

 Create Free AccountFree forever · No credit card required